jumbleview/Clock16/README.md

 # Clock16
 This project presents digital 24 hours clock.
 While having only sixteen LEDs it shows time with 15 seconds precision.
+Some additional info regarding this project motivation you can find in [blog post](https://https://www.jumbleview.info/2025/04/northern-hemisphere-southern-hemisphere.html)

 ![CLOCK](./images/IMKP5100_acr.jpg)